epics-containers/epics-containers.github.io/docs/user/tutorials/debug_generic_ioc.rst

 ``CONFIG_SITE.linux-x86_64.Common``.
 We can see from the ``apt-file`` output that the header file is in ``/usr/include/GraphicsMagick`` which is not a default include path.
-Therefore we need to edit this file inside our generic IOC container:
+Therefore we need to edit this file inside our Generic IOC container:
 ``/repos/epics/support/adurl/configure/CONFIG_SITE.linux-x86_64.Common``

 .. _CONFIG_SITE.local: https://areadetector.github.io/areaDetector/install_guide.html#edit-config-site-local-and-optionally-config-site-local-epics-host-arch